 Hence we obtain:

 We emphasize that $\nu_{\bar{q}} (\bar{\gamma})$ and $n (\bar{p},\bar{q})$ make sense for an arbitrary orbifold $\bX$ with a given Morse-Smale function.
-Namely, coefficients of \eqref{fin def} are intrinsic, only considering the critical points of $\bar{f}$, gradient flow lines in the orbit space, and the local groups at each critical points.
-Also note that if the group action is trivial we get the usual formula of the Morse boundary operator.
-In the next section, we define a Morse-Smale-Witten complex of a general orbifold using the above formula.
+Namely, coefficients of \eqref{fin def} are intrinsic, only involving data of the critical points of $\bar{f}$, gradient flow lines in the quotient space and local groups at critical points of $\bar{f}$.
+Note that if the group action is trivial we get the usual formula of the Morse boundary operator.
+In the next section, we shall define a Morse complex of a general orbifold with help of the above formula.

-We would like to introduce an alternative formula of the Morse boundary operator which is also intrinsic in the above sense.
-We simply use
+We would like to introduce an alternative formula of the Morse boundary operator which is also intrinsic in a similar sense.
+The formula is obtained simply by using